-Wall Street futures, Asia stocks jump back on GOP's house prospects
+Wall Street futures, Asia stocks seesaw as Democrats move closer to U.S. House win

 As a result, Treasury supply has been growing, pushing U.S. bond yields higher.

-The 10-year U.S. Treasuries yield rose to at 3.224 percent US10YT=TWEB, near its seven-year high of 3.261 percent touched a month ago, as investors sold ahead of this week’s record amounts of longer-dated government debt supply.
+The 10-year U.S. Treasuries yield fell about 1 basis points to 3.193 percent US10YT=RR, near its seven-year high of 3.261 percent touched a month ago, as investors sold ahead of this week’s record amounts of longer-dated government debt supply.

 Oil prices were soft after a 2 percent fall the previous day, with U.S. crude futures hitting an eight-month low as Washington granted sanction waivers to top buyers of Iranian oil and as Iran said it has so far been able to sell as much oil as it needs to.